Germany: Far-right AfD, Elon Musk share complex relationship – DW – 03/16/2024

 Germany: Far-right AfD, Elon Musk share complex relationshipMarch 16, 2024

-The factory has already sparked major concerns because of its water usage, and the threat of pollution it brings with it.
-Around 100 protesters have occupied the forest that the electric car company wants to buy from the state of Brandenburg, suspending treehouses between the pines and setting up what amounts to a mini-society in just two weeks.
+The factory has already caused concerns because of its water usage, and the threat of pollution it brings with it.
+Around 100 protesters have occupied the forest that the electric car company wants to buy from the state of Brandenburg, suspending treehouses between the pines and setting up a mini-community in just two weeks.

-This disparate collective of environmental activists, united under the banner "Tesla stoppen" ("Stop Tesla"), have largely found support from locals.
-They donate food to the camp, and even open their doors to protesters so they can shower and do their laundry.
+This disparate collective of environmental activists, united under the banner "Tesla stoppen" ("Stop Tesla"), have largely found support from the people of Grünheide, who donate food to the camp, and even offer their homes to protesters so they can shower and do their laundry.

-Less welcome among this diverse group is the far-right Alternative for Germany (AfD), even though the party is the only one in the Brandenburg state parliament which opposes the expansion of the Tesla factory.
+Less welcome is the far-right Alternative for Germany (AfD), even though the party is the only one in the Brandenburg state parliament that opposes the expansion of the Tesla factory.

 Uneasy alliance between protesters, AfD